-Inspect the impeller for cracks, broken vanes, or wear from erosion, and replace it if damaged.
-Inspect the suction casing and replace it if defective.
+Inspect the impeller (2) for cracks, broken vanes, or wear from erosion, and replace it if damaged.

-Install the same thickness of impeller adjusting shims (7) as previously removed onto the rotor shaft.
-Install the impeller key (54) in the rotor shaft keyway, align the impeller keyway, and press the impeller onto the shaft until it seats firmly against the adjusting shims.
-Be sure the seal spring seats squarely over the shoulder on the back of the impeller.
+Install the same thickness of impeller adjusting shims (23) as previously removed onto the rotor shaft.
+Install the impeller key (16) in the rotor shaft keyway, align the impeller keyway and press the impeller onto the shaft until it seats firmly against the adjusting shims.